Using Cooking to Teach Science and Math

 Learn About Volume And Measurements

 Finally, cooking is an excellent tool to teach basic computation, volume, and fractions.
-For the youngest students, simple counting and order of steps, is a great lesson.
-For students a little older, observe how a cup of liquid and a cup of flour.
+For the youngest students, simple counting and order of steps is a great lesson.
+For students, a little older, observe how a cup of liquid and a cup of flour.
 While both are the same measurement they may present differently.
 Does one look like it has more?
 Is one heavier?

 Show how the same substance looks differently even if it is the same amount.
 Does a cup of water change in volume based on the cup size?
 Finally, give your child measuring cups and spoons, and have him measure out 1 cup of flour with ½ cup measuring cups or ¼ cup measuring cups.

-Cooking in the kitchen opens a world of math and science which can be observed and applied to hold meaning for the child.
+Cooking in the kitchen opens a world of math and science that can be observed and applied to hold meaning for the child.
 It also can get your lesson and lunch done at the same time and anything that saves time is quite valuable.